FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Introduction

-To tackle these challenges, we first re-consider the problems caused by local updates.
-As the first contribution of this work, we observed that local updates would cause the following challenges in supervised FL training, which we termed as \emph{local learning bias}.
-Define \emph{local feature} by features extracted by local models, and \emph{global feature} by features extracted by centralized trained global models.
-As shown in Figure \ref{learning bias in FL}, we can observe that, 1) Due to shifted decision boundaries dominated by local class distributions, biased local classifiers (in Figure~\ref{fig:draft1}) are unable to accurately categorize unseen data; 2) Local features are largely different from global features even for the same input data (cf.\ Figure~\ref{fig:draft2}); 3) Local features (even for data from different classes) are relatively close to each other and thus unable to be accurately distinguished.
+Apart from the existing solutions, we revisit and reinterpret the fundamental issues in federated deep learning, caused by data heterogeneity and local updates.
+As our first contribution, we identify three pitfalls of FL systematically and in a unified view, termed \emph{local learning bias}, from the perspective of representation learning\footnote{Please refer to section \ref{sec:The Pitfalls of FL on Heterogeneous Data Distributions} for more justifications about the existence of our observations.}: 1) Biased local classifiers are unable to effectively classify unseen data (c.f.\ Figure~\ref{fig:draft1}), due to the shifted decision boundaries dominated by local class distributions; 2) Local features (extracted by a local model) differ significantly from global features (similarly extracted by a centralized global model), even for the same input data (c.f.\ Figure~\ref{fig:draft2}); and 3) Local features, even for data from different classes, are too close to each other to be accurately distinguished (c.f.\ Figure~\ref{fig:draft2}). \looseness=-1

-To this end, we propose FedAug, a novel augmentation method that consists of two components, AugMean and AugCA, to address the three difficulties outlined above simultaneously.
-AugMean alleviates the first difficulty and forces the output distribution of the augmentation pseudo-data to be close to the global prior distribution.
-We introduce AugCA for the second and third difficulties, an adversarial contrastive learning method that aims to learn client invariant local features to overcome two difficulties at once.
-Instead of directly minimizing the distance between global and local features, AugCA is a two stage algorithm that first learns a projection space---an operation that can maximize the difference between global and local features but minimize local features of different inputs---to distinguish the features of two types.
-In the second stage, the trained operation is then used to enforce learned features to be closer to global features but far away from local features, which is the same as overcoming the ``bias'' in features as illustrated above.
+To this end, we propose \algopt, a unified method that leverages (1) a globally shared, label-distribution-agnostic pseudo-data and (2) two key algorithmic components, to simultaneously address the three difficulties outlined above. \\ The first component of \algopt alleviates the first difficulty by forcing the output distribution of the pseudo-data to be balanced.
+The second component of \algopt aims to address the second and third difficulties simultaneously, where we develop a \emph{\textbf{min-max contrastive learning method}} to learn client invariant local features.
+More precisely, a key two-stage algorithm is proposed to maximize the elimination of feature learning biases: the first stage learns a projection space to distinguish the features of two types, while the second stage enforces learned features on the projected feature space that are farther from local features and closer to global ones.
+All these can be unified into a simple yet effective min-max procedure to alleviate the local learning bias in FL, with trivial requirements on pseudo-data while still preserving privacy. \looseness=-1